benmatselby/precis/README.md

     	The Travis CI authentication token (or define env var TRAVIS_CI_TOKEN)
 ```

+## Requirements

+If you are wanting to build and develop this, you will need the following items installed.

+- Go version 1.11+

 ## Configuration

 You will need the following environment variables defining, depending on which systems you are running in the dashboard: